rpezzi/ALICE-O2-Docker-dev/README.md

     `$ cd alidocklite`

-    `$ ./run.sh`
+    `$ ./alidocklite -t alidocklite_custom`

 Inside the container you can use aliBuild and alienv to enter the desired environment, as described in [Build ALICE packages](https://alice-doc.github.io/alice-analysis-tutorial/building/build.html).
 Typical O2 building steps:

     `$ aliBuild init O2@dev --defaults o2`